-Apple's built-in backup program for the Mac, Time Machine, makes it incredibly easy to back up all of your important data so you can restore your computer if something should happen.
+Apple's built-in backup program for the Mac on macOS, Time Machine, makes it incredibly easy to back up all of your important data so you can restore your computer if something should happen.
 You can even recover deleted files if you accidentally lose them.

-On Apple laptops, like the MacBook, MacBook Air, and MacBook Pro, Time Machine includes the added feature of creating local snapshots so that, if you disconnect your MacBook from its external hard drive, you'll still have backups stored on your internal hard drive so you can recover data if you need to.
+On MacBooks, Time Machine includes the added feature of creating local snapshots so that if you disconnect your MacBook from its external hard drive, you'll still have backups stored on your internal hard drive so you can recover data if you need to.

-Local snapshots are invaluable for certain situations when you're out and about and need to recover data but don't have your backup hard drive.
-They also, eventually, start taking up noticeable space on your hard drive.
+Local snapshots are invaluable for situations when you're out and about and need to recover data but don't have your backup hard drive.
+Unfortunately, they also start taking up noticeable space on your hard drive.
 To free up space on Mac, keep reading.

 Why do I have 100 GB of backups on my hard drive?

-You need an external hard drive in order to set up and use Time Machine because that's where your backups are stored.
-So why do you have a large number of backups taking up space on your MacBook's internal hard drive?
-Because local snapshots.
+You need an external hard drive to set up and use Time Machine because that's where your backups are stored.
+So why do you have many backups taking up space on your MacBook's internal hard drive?
+Because of local snapshots.

-As soon as you set up Time Machine on your Mac laptop, local snapshots are created automatically.
+Local snapshots are created automatically when you set up Time Machine on your Mac laptop.
 Time Machine makes one daily snapshot every 24 hours when you start up your MacBook on macOS Monterey or later.
 It also stores weekly snapshots.
 It keeps those weekly snapshots on your internal hard drive until you start to get low on storage.
 So, if you've been backing up your Mac for years with Time Machine, you could potentially have 100 GB of backups stored in your internal hard drive, as long as you have space for them.

 How do I get rid of all these backups?

-That being said, everything doesn't always work properly and you may find yourself out of storage space on your internal hard drive, and those snapshot backups just won't go away.
-If you really need to delete those snapshots (which I don't recommend unless you desperately need that space), there is a way to purge local snapshots from your internal hard drive.
-You can use a Terminal command that will disable Time Machine's local snapshot feature, which will delete all of the local snapshots on your internal hard drive.
+That being said, everything doesn't always work correctly, and you may find yourself out of storage space on your internal hard drive, and those snapshot backups won't go away.
+However, if you really need to delete those snapshots (which I don't recommend unless you desperately need that space), there is a way to purge local snapshots from your internal hard drive.
+You can use a Terminal command to disable Time Machine's local snapshot feature, which will delete all of the local snapshots on your internal hard drive.
 It will also stop Time Machine from creating new snapshots.

 To disable local snapshots in Time Machine and remove them from your internal storage:

-Before you decide to purge your local snapshots, be sure you really need to do this.
+Before you purge your local snapshots, be sure you need to do this.
 Time Machine should work automatically to remove older backups as you need the storage space on your internal hard drive.
 If you delete old backups, you can never retrieve data from them if something were to go wrong while you aren't connected to your backup hard drive.
-If you have any questions about local snapshots, drop them in the comments and I'll help you out.